mjkuranda/yummy-api-nestjs/README.md

 ### Dishes
 * `GET /dishes?ings=ingredient1,ingredient2,ingredientX&type=meal-type&dish=dish-type` - returns all dishes from the database that contain provided ingredients and type as `ings`, `type` and `dish` respectively being query params.
 Additionally, set `Accept-Language` header to define language of ingredients.
 * `GET /dishes/:id` - returns a specific dish defined by id parameter.
 It saves to the cache, if it does not exist there.
 Each request checks the cache.
 * `GET /dishes/:id/details` - returns details of a dish.
-It can be any dish provided by any external or local API.
+It can be any dish provided by any external or local API. `Accept-Language` header defines language version of the dish.
 * `GET /dishes/:id/comments` - returns all comments for a specific dish.
 * `GET /dishes/:id/rating` - returns average rating for a specific dish.
 * `GET /dishes/proposal/all` - returns top 10 dish proposals for a specific user defined by `accessToken`.